allmaps/allmaps/packages/transform/README.md

 ## Usage

-The transformer is built using a set of ground control points.
+This package exports the GCPTransformer class.
+It's instances (called 'transformers') are built from a set of ground control points an a specified transformation type.

 Ground control points can be supplied as an array of `{source: [number, number], destination: [number, number]}` objects.
 Alternatively an array of `{resource: [number, number], geo: [number, number]}` is supported too, which is clearer in the Allmaps use case.

+A transformer contain the forward and backward transformation, and has a variety of functions which allow the transformation of new points, lines and polygons.

 ### Points